 To deal with this issue, a reviewer might ask the developer to give a demo.
 Furthermore, functionality also matters when some kind of parallel programming is involved.
 This might result in race conditions or deadlocks.

-No doubt, the design is one of the most important factors to cover while doing code reviews.
+No doubt, the user interface (UI) and user experience (UX) design is one of the most important factors to cover while doing code reviews.
 Being a reviewer, you have to judge whether the interactions between different pieces of code make any sense.
 Moreover, the design must integrate with the other elements of the system in the desired manner.